Robert Baratheon: Storylines

-Robert Baratheon is not a point of view character in the novels, so his actions are mainly witnessed and interpreted through the eyes of Ned Stark.
-He only appears in the first book of the series A Game of Thrones, though he is mentioned numerous times in the later books by characters such as Cersei Lannister.
+Robert Baratheon is not a point-of-view character in the novels, so his actions are mainly witnessed and interpreted through the eyes of Ned Stark.
+He appears only in the first book of the series A Game of Thrones, though he is mentioned numerous times in the later books by characters such as Cersei Lannister.

 A Game of Thrones

-King Robert has come to Winterfell to appoint his close friend Eddard Stark the Hand of The King, after the untimely death of Jon Arryn.
-He was unaware that Cersei's three children were fathered by her twin brother Jaime.
-More interested in food, drink, and tourneys than in governance, Robert has squandered the royal treasury, leaving the crown heavily in debt.
-After a hunting accident orchestrated by Cersei, Robert is mortally wounded by a wild boar and appoints Eddard as the regent for his son Joffrey.
+King Robert has come to Winterfell to appoint his close friend Eddard Stark as the Hand of the King after the untimely death of Jon Arryn.
+He was unaware that Cersei's three children were incestuously fathered by her twin brother, Jaime Lannister.
+More interested in food, drink, and tourneys than in governance, Robert has squandered the royal treasury, leaving the Crown heavily in debt.
+After a hunting accident orchestrated by Cersei, Robert is mortally wounded by a wild boar and appoints Eddard as the regent for his son Joffrey Baratheon.
 After Robert's death, Eddard loses the political struggle against the Lannisters and is later publicly executed by beheading.
-The kingdoms plunge into civil war known as the War of the Five Kings (which encompasses the entirety of the following two books) in which Robert's two brothers Renly and Stannis Baratheon both declare themselves the rightful kings.
-Eddard's vengeful son Robb and later Balon Greyjoy also secede and declare kingships.
+The kingdom plunges into a civil war known as the War of the Five Kings (which encompasses the entirety of the following two books), in which Robert's two brothers, Renly and Stannis Baratheon, both declare themselves the rightful kings.
+Eddard's vengeful son Robb, and later, Balon Greyjoy, also secede and declare kingships.

 TV adaptation

-Mark Addy plays Robert Baratheon in the television adaption of the book series.
-According to showrunners David Benioff and D. B. Weiss, Addy's audition for the role was the best they had seen and he was the easiest actor to cast for the show.
+Mark Addy plays Robert Baratheon in the television adaptation of the book series.
+According to showrunners David Benioff and D. B. Weiss, Addy's audition for the role was the best they had seen, and he was the easiest actor to cast for the show.
 Brian Cox said he turned down the role because the "money was not all that great" and the character would be killed off early in the series.

 Season 1

 Robert's storyline is the same in the show as it is in the novels.
-However, his wife Cersei reveals that she had one stillborn son by him, which is not the case in the novels, where Cersei uses guile and trickery to prevent him from ever actually engaging in sexual intercourse with her while drunk.
+However, his wife, Cersei Lannister, reveals that she had a stillborn son with him, which is not the case in the novels, wherein Cersei uses guile and trickery to prevent him from ever actually engaging in sexual intercourse with her while drunk.

 Season 2

-After his death, Robert's bastards are ordered to be killed by his heir Joffrey Baratheon, Robert's supposed legal heir and the new king; Gendry, subsequently flees the capital.
+After his death, Robert's bastards are ordered killed by his heir, Joffrey Baratheon, Robert's supposed legal heir and the new king; Gendry, one of Robert's bastards, subsequently flees the capital.

 Seasons 6 & 7

-In seasons six and seven, Bran Stark's gift of vision as the Three-Eyed Raven reveals to him the truth of Rhaegar and Lyanna's relationship, that Lyanna willingly fled with Rhaegar and married him in secret, and states that "Robert's Rebellion was built on a lie," even though it was the Mad King's crimes against House Stark that started the rebellion in the first place.
+In seasons six and seven, Bran Stark's gift of vision as the Three-Eyed Raven reveals to him the truth of Rhaegar and Lyanna's relationship: that Lyanna willingly fled with Rhaegar and married him in secret, and states that "Robert's Rebellion was built on a lie".